-The common objection to yoga is that it is rooted in Hinduism.
+The common objection to yoga is that it is rooted in Hinduism and therefore Christian yoga is impossible.
 Some say that the poses in yoga were intended as antennas for attracting false gods.
 Other objections focus on the meditation and chanting that are often used.

 But what if, instead of turning tail and running from what is shown to be a very beneficial form of exercise, we took a redemptive posture and sought to find the good in yoga?

 A Redemptive Posture

 When God created our world He said, “it is good” (Genesis 1:31).
 Not, “Good only if we rebrand it as a geeky Christian version”.
 Not, “Good as long as we stay within these restrictive boundaries and follow all these rules”.
 He just said it is good.

 The Poses Issue

 God made the human body and all the ways that it can stretch and move.
 So even if some yoga practitioners intend certain postures to attract demons, the issue is with the intent, not the posture.
-As a Christian you can safely stretch and move your body without fear that a posture will inherently attract demonic presence.
-It’s what’s inside the cup that matters (Matthew 23:26-28).
+Scripture is full of descriptions of prayer and worship taking a physical posture.

 Just like God made the body for sex and we celebrate it as good, even though some twist it through porn and exploitation; we can affirm that God made the body to move and celebrate that glorious movement regardless of meaning some may attach to those movements.

 The Meditation Issue

 Meditation is used in a variety of religions including Christianity.
 The issue is not meditation but what is there to fill you.
 Jesus taught in Matthew 12:43-45 that simply cleaning out evil spirits does not benefit a person unless they are then filled with the Holy Spirit.
 Because that evil spirit will just come back with seven more.

 Another aspect of meditation is the focusing on a single word or phrase.
 This is actually taught throughout scripture, as we are to meditate on God’s words and His great deeds.

 The Namaste Issue

-As said above, Namaste means, “I bow to the divine in you”; and in Hindu thought that does mean a pantheistic view that each of us are god.
+As said above, namaste means, “I bow to the divine in you”; and in Hindu thought that does mean a pantheistic view that each of us are god.
 While we could just throw out this greeting entirely, we also could take a redeemed posture.

 As humans we are each image bearers of God.
-Instead of allowing Namaste to be a statement of pantheism, we can recognize the true sentiment of honoring others as being created in the image of God.
+Instead of allowing namaste to be a statement of pantheism, we can recognize the true sentiment of honoring others as being created in the image of God.